Buying decisions of the consumers today is based on social media posts on different platforms.

 Nike uses Instagram

-Reports suggest Nike has the fourth largest following of any brand on Instagram, and with 82.6 million followers on its main profile.
+Reports suggest Nike has the fourth largest following of any brand on Instagram, with 82.6 million followers on its main profile.

 Another reason may be the exclusively visual nature of the platform, which is better suited to the high-quality imagery and video content the sports brand produces for its followers to consume.

 One product line that uses Instagram to great effect is Nike Running.
 Collective running and running clubs have surged in popularity in recent years due to their inclusive nature.
-Nike has capitalized on this by aligning its content on Instagram to reflect this behavioral shift.
+Nike has capitalized on this by aligning its content on Instagram to reflect this behavioural shift.

 Unlike Facebook, Nike doesn’t use Instagram to exclusively champion its diverse range of athletes.

 Nike has utilized the functionalities by likewise playing around with IGTV.
-Nike has utilized the long-frame video highlight to deliver a progression of narrative style recordings.
+Nike has utilized the long-frame video highlight to deliver a progression of narrative-style recordings.

 Working with standard individuals and not just widely acclaimed competitors and influencers.
 This is something the brand has done reliably, both online and offline, to extraordinary impact.
 Nike’s IGTV ‘docu-series‘, which started in September, has racked up a total of 1.4 million views.

 A brand rival of Nike is Adidas, but it hasn’t even reached to match Nike’s ubiquity on Instagram.
-Success on Instagram remains as a demonstration of the very vivid feel of its posts and its visual content.
+Success on Instagram remains a demonstration of the very vivid feel of its posts and its visual content.